Lexogen-Tools/SIRVsuite/README.md

 Coverage:

 - alignment_path: valid path to a .bam file.
-- read_orientation: fwd, rev or none.
-Use "fwd" or "rev" for strand-specific libraries, "none" for non-strand specific libraries.
+- read_orientation: fwd or rev. It is necessary to specify strandeness of the library.

 Any other column will be ignored.